TonicAI/format-preserving-lorem-ipsum/README.md

 ![](demo.gif)

-Format preserving Lorem Ipsum text generator replaces text in a source text with Lorem Ipsum, while preserving some Unicode punctuation, all Unicode marks (e.g. + and =) and control characters (e.g. newline and tab), and replacing Unicode numbers with random digits between 0 and 9.
+Format preserving Lorem Ipsum text generator replaces a source text with Lorem Ipsum, while preserving some Unicode punctuation (e.g. ( and "), all Unicode marks (e.g. + and =) and control characters (e.g. newline and tab), and replacing Unicode numbers with random digits between 0 and 9.

 ## License